mohramadan911/Share-Pods-logging/README.md

 # Share-Challange
-Python client to list all Bitnami-pods status working under Kubernetes cluster , The main purpose is to launch a microservice url for displaying json format.
+Microservice role as a monitor agent based on Kubernetes-Python client to list all Bitnami-pods status working under Kubernetes cluster , The main purpose is to launch a microservice url for displaying json format with filtering monitoring results to include specific rules :

+> image_prefix = bitnami
+> pod team label = blue_team
+> pod start time shall not exceed 7 days

 # Installation
 You can use any playground hosted in KateKoda , CloudGuru for creating and launching a kubernetes cluster , Typically you can install it also on single VM operated by Linux Ubuntu which I have used in this scenerio

 # Components
+----In-Scope-----
 Docker Coumminty Image
 kuebctl , kubelet , kubeadmin
-nginx pod
+one deployment 2 nginx pods
+one deployment 2 share pods
 flannel
 python-client kubernetes lib
+----Out-Scope----
 vmware
 linux ubuntu-latest